 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

-- Major Fall during Times of Recession – Since cyclical stocks tend to be reflective of the business cycles in the country, during times of recession they do witness a significant fall in value.
-Investors who do not manage to sell off their stocks before the onset of economic decline will have to bear such enormous losses owing to fall in stock prices of such stocks
+- Major Fall during Times of Recession – Since cyclical stocks tend to be reflective of the business cycles in the country, during times of recession, they do witness a significant fall in value.
+Investors who do not manage to sell off their stocks before the onset of economic decline will have to bear such enormous losses owing to a fall in stock prices of such stocks.

-- Requires Careful Analysis – For cyclical stocks, owing to their volatile nature careful analysis and understanding are required.
+- Requires Careful Analysis – For cyclical stocks, owing to their volatile nature, careful analysis and understanding are required.
 It becomes imperative that one is always following the markets and is very well aware of the upcoming signs.
-Only when one is able to dedicate sufficient time in having to follow the market, would he or she know and understand the current trends and thereby take the right decision as to when to enter and when to exit the market to take advantage of market movement and business cycles.
+Only when one is able to dedicate sufficient time in having to follow the market would he or she know and understand the current trends and thereby make the right decision as to when to enter and when to exit the market to take advantage of market movement and business cycles.

 - Not for the long term and Passive Investors – Generally, long term investors tend to be passive and do not involve in regular active buying and selling.
 They do not bother to frequently follow the markets.
-They believe in the tenet of having to ‘Buy right and sit tight’.
-Hence when the economy is in a recession and if the long term investor holds cyclical stocks they cause major erosion to the value of his holdings owing to the fluctuating nature of the cyclical securities.
+They believe in the tenet of having to ‘Buy right and sit tight.’
+Hence when the economy is in a recession and if the long term investor holds cyclical stocks, they cause significant erosion to the value of his holdings owing to the fluctuating nature of the cyclical securities.

 However, at times of recession, they do tend to lose out enormous value due to the fall in prices and panic that would exist in the market.
-Timing does matter a lot when having to buy such securities and thus careful analysis is required before making any trade decisions.
-Not being suited for the passive investors it would only suit such investors who would carefully follow the market and also undertake the required research and analysis.
+Timing does matter a lot when having to buy such securities, and thus careful analysis is required before making any trade decisions.
+Not being suited for passive investors, it would only suit such investors who would carefully follow the market and also undertake the required research and analysis.